healer6578/Multi-purposed_Calculator/README.md

 # Simple Math Calculator

 This Calculator can help new coders understand basic math operators in python.

-Also help new-programmers to get a easier understanding of basic math in coding.
+This can also help new-programmers to get a easier understanding of basic math in coding.

 ## Inputs (1, 2, 3, 4, 5, 6) and its following Operation/function.